Bulanadi-MarkLorence-04/7OOP-Lab-Task/README.md

 - 💡 I watch animal documentaries to make my self fall asleep. 😅
 - 🖥️ I tend to listening to other peolple experiences cause I can learn from it.
-- 🌙 My brain Capacity increases when it totally silent and there's no ones bopthering me.
+- 🌙 My brain Capacity increases when it totally silent and there's no ones bothering me.
 - 🏗️ When I learned Program Coding, it changes my way thinking. 🤷‍♂️
 - 🛑 I don't like arrays, cause for me they are so hard to manipulate. 😅
 - 📌 I dont have TikTok that is why i dont follow trends.